tsumansapkota/tsumansapkota.github.io/_posts/2019-10-02-Linear-Regression.md

 The method is still the same for finding the **W** matrix as well as predicting on new examples.
 Only the input matrix and output matrix will be changed.
 The size of the matrices are directly determined by the dimensions of input and output variables.

+### Linear Regression using Gradient Descent

+We can find the parameters of the line that best fits the data using recursve search algorithm called as gradient descent.
+Gradient descent is used for all searching parameters in various type of machine learning algorithms including Linear Regression, SVM and Neural Network.

+The objective of this algorithm is the same as that of Least Squares Regression, i.e. to find the parameters that minimizes the error.
+In least squares method, we solved for the parameters using analytical method.
+Here, we find the parameters using numerical computation and search based method.